Acorn CO2 SAPLING Project of Common Interest

 Connecting Europe Facility (CEF) Funding

 As a recognised European Project of Common Interest (PCI), Acorn CO2 SAPLING has benefited from two rounds of Connecting Europe Facility (CEF) funding from the European Commission for different phases of the project.
 The first award was match funded by the UK Government Department for Business, Energy & Industrial Strategy, the Scottish Government, Total E&P UK Limited and Pale Blue Dot Energy.
-For more, information, please read the press release.

 The current CEF funding has been matched by Pale Blue Dot Energy, Chrysaor, Shell and Total under a technical development studies agreement.

 The current CEF Action (Action number 12.2-0036-UKNL-S-M-18) for the Acorn CO2 SAPLING PPCI) supports the front-end engineering studies and pipeline inspection on the transport infrastructure for Acorn CCS Phase 1 project, as well as studies into the transnational build-out programme.

 This Action commenced in November 2019 and is being run as a fully integrated part of the Acorn CCS front-end engineering studies that will complete in March 2021.

 Within the funding agreement, support is provided for a pipeline inspection survey of the Goldeneye pipeline, and further studies into the import and export infrastructure.
 The timing of the pipeline inspection survey is influenced by the seasonal survey windows and the project is currently looking to deploy this through the spring/summer season of 2021.
 This means, subject to agreement with the Innovation and Networks Executive Agency (INEA) which manages the CEF funds, that Action 12.2-0036 would be completed by October 2021.